siddharthroy12/Portfolio-website/content/blogs/all-react-hooks-explained.md

 );
 ```

-Usually if you have an inline function in a react component, whenever that component re-render that function will also gets re-created
+Usually, if you have an inline function in a react component, whenever that component re-render that function will also get re-created

-The `useCallback` hook takes an inline function and an dependencies list and return an memorized version of that function.
-That function will only recreate when it's dependencies change.
+The `useCallback` hook takes an inline function and a dependencies list and returns a [memoized](https://en.wikipedia.org/wiki/Memoization) version of that function.
+That function will only recreate when its dependencies change.

 You can visualize the function re-creation using a `Set`